MCS-150 vs MCS-150B

 Can I file MCS-150B online?

-Yes — FMCSA accepts MCS-150B through the same L&I online portal as MCS-150.
+Yes - FMCSA accepts MCS-150B through the same online filing flow as MCS-150, now via the Motus registration system at motus.dot.gov (Login.gov sign-in).
 The hazmat form has additional fields (shipper info, principal routes, security-plan attestation), but the submission flow is the same.

 Does the biennial schedule differ?

-No — the same USDOT-digit-driven biennial cycle applies to both MCS-150 and MCS-150B.
-The 2nd-to-last digit sets the month and the last digit sets the year (odd vs even).
+No - the same USDOT-digit-driven biennial cycle applies to both MCS-150 and MCS-150B.
+The last digit sets the month and the 2nd-to-last digit sets the year (odd vs even).

 File MCS-150 in 24 hours - $39 flat